 While Shanghai offers a lot in the way of a big city, it lacks the depth of cultural and historical sights that cities like Beijing and Xi'an offer.
-But that can work in your favor as you can combine Shanghai with one or more day trips outside the city to take advantage of the interesting places nearby.
+But that can work in your favor as you can combine a trip to Shanghai with one or more day trips outside the city and take advantage of the interesting places nearby.

 Suzhou also sits just about two hours outside Shanghai and is easily accessed by train but you can even hire a taxi from Shanghai to get you there.
 Traffic between Shanghai and Suzhou can be very congested so be sure to allow plenty of time.

-Chinese people believe that Hangzhou is one of their most lovely cities and I can understand why.
+Chinese people believe that Hangzhou is one of their most lovely cities and it's easy to understand why.
 Visited by Marco Polo in 1290, the Italian traveler marveled at Hangzhou's beauty.
 At the center of this historic town that once served as the capital of the Song dynasty is the West Lake or Xi Hu.
 Relatively untouched by modern (read: ugly) architecture, the whole of the lake offers views on the wooded hills around the city, pagodas, and temples.

 Two hours by train from Shanghai, you can make a day-trip of it; but, it's better to make it an overnight or weekend trip so you can take it slow and see some of the surrounding attractions.

 Picture narrow canals, round bridges, little river boats, green willow fronds hanging leisurely down from the riverside swaying softly in the breeze.
 This image can be re-created in nearly every "water town" near Shanghai.
 Each has a claim to fame of its own but any of them make an interesting diversion from the big-city feel of Shanghai.